-The Association for Creatine Deficiencies would like to invite you to attend the 2020 Cerebral Creatine Deficiency Syndromes (CCDS) Virtual Conference on August 7th and 8th, as well as the keynote talk on August 2nd.
-The goal of this meeting is to share the latest CCDS research and to broaden our research network.
-Invited talks will cover a variety of topics such as natural history data, computational analysis of mutations, structural insights, as well as new directions for treatments, including gene therapy.
-We will also be joined by industry partners who will provide their insights into therapeutic development for rare diseases.
+The Association for Creatine Deficiencies hosted the 2020 Cerebral Creatine Deficiency Syndromes (CCDS) Virtual Conference on August 7th and 8th, as well as a keynote talk on August 2nd.
+The goal of this meeting was to share the latest CCDS research and to broaden our research network.
+Talks covered a variety of topics such as natural history data, computational analysis of mutations, structural insights, as well as new directions for treatments, including gene therapy.

 Ethan Perlstein, Ph.D.